 The works need a full closure of the bridge to all vehicle and cycle traffic from Saturday 1 October 2016 to Friday 30 December 2016.
 The closure will be in place 24 hours a day, seven days a week.

-View a map of the Tower Bridge closure, diversions and expected traffic impact:
+View a map of the Tower Bridge closure, diversions and expected traffic impact, or download the PDF.

 Download this map as a PDF: